What Are VA Accrued Benefits and How to Apply?

 Who is Entitled to VA Accrued Benefits?

-VA accrued benefits are not considered death or survivors benefits, since these benefits were owed to the veteran before he or she died.
+VA accrued benefits are not considered death or survivors benefits, since these benefits were owed to the veteran before their death.
 Therefore, VA accrued benefits are based on the veteran’s entitlement, not the survivor’s entitlement.
 However, a veteran’s surviving spouse, children, and dependent parents may be eligible to receive accrued benefits, which are paid as follows:

 Importantly, a claim for accrued benefits must be filed within one year after the date of the veteran’s death.
 Again, all claims for accrued benefits must stem from the deceased veteran’s existing claim for benefits.
 This means that a surviving spouse, child, or dependent parent may not reopen or reargue a claim that was previously decided and became final.